NERvGear/NERvHub/component/README.md

 ///     N/A
 ///
 ```
 Use the `\see` command to link some other relative components, objects, interfaces, functions, URL, etc. Other developers can append more resources in this section to improve relevance and convenience.
+Ends with an empty line.
 ```
 /// \declid{Component,NERvGear::ETC::ID_CDemo,ETC-A63C-4B33-9826-0567701F6431}
 ```